dillweed/play_songs_with_sounddevice/readme.md

 ## Features

-- Play individual notes with specified or default durations.
+- Play individual notes with custom duration.
 - Play songs from JSON files.
 - Play random songs from a list.
 - Add new songs via user input.